 Have you participated in a local Edcamp or conference in your area?
 Regional chats take place all week long including groups of teachers from Oklahoma, New Jersey and Australia.
 You can also scroll through someone’s Twitter feed to see what chats they participate in by looking to see what hashtags they use.
-This strategy can help you see what chats are popular with people you already follow or with someone you have heard speak before.
+This strategy can help you see what chats are popular with people you already follow.
+Or it can help you stay connected with someone you heard speak at an event.

 Keep track of resources

-Create a collection of resources you share during a Twitter chat, or or follow the conversation of others in the chat to make a collection of curated resources.
+Create a collection of resources you share during a Twitter chat.
+Or follow the conversation of others in the chat to make a collection of curated resources.
 Learn more about why I’m so excited about Collections by reading this post from earlier this year.

 Create your PLN

 If you’re looking to create your own professional learning network full of educators who are excited about the same topics as you, Twitter chats are a fantastic place to start.
 There are lots of people who I connected with on Twitter before meeting them at a conference or hearing them speak at an event.
-It’s a great way to locate folks who you may want to reach out to later when you need help with something in your classroom or are looking for advice on how to solve a problem.
+It’s a great way to locate folks who you may want to reach out to later.
+They can help with something in your classroom or are looking for advice on how to solve a problem.